 Venue

-Venue manages relationships with the hotel(s), helping negotiate contracts pre-con and helping manage any hotel-related issues that arise at-con.
+Venue manages relationships with the hotel(s), helping negotiate contracts pre-con and helping manage any venue-related issues that arise at-con.
+Venue helps with BEOs for function spaces.